rayfrankenstein/AITOW/README.md

 ---
 “I've been developing software for 20+ years.
 In practice, due to the nature of agile / scrum, design is very minimal or thrown out the window entirely.
 It encourages short term thinking.
 Rarely is anything beyond the "current sprint" considered.”—icedchai, [https://news.ycombinator.com/item?id=20017854#20021832](https://news.ycombinator.com/item?id=20017854#20021832)

 ---
+"Well, now the client is doing "agile", asking new features all the time, never writing actual requirements but just blabbing in a meeting, but we are stuck with the constraints of waterfall.
+I'd rather do 90's waterfall than this shit, at least I'd have stable requirements and users thinking more than 30 seconds about the shit they're asking."--mlk, [https://www.reddit.com/r/programming/comments/afthlr/manifesto_for_halfarsed_agile_software_development/](https://www.reddit.com/r/programming/comments/afthlr/manifesto_for_halfarsed_agile_software_development/)

+---
 “Scrum is unsuited to actually building a decent framework for you application.